Geometry of polarised varieties: Boundedness of polarised pairs

 It is worth pointing out that we used [\ref{B-lcyf}, Theorem 1.3] in the proof but only when $K_X+B+N$ is not ample.

 \begin{proof}(of Theorem \ref{t-bnd-nef-pol-pairs}) This is a special case of Theorem \ref{t-bnd-nef-pol-pairs-general}.

 \end{proof}

 \begin{proof}(of Corollary \ref{cor-bnd-cy}) Since $(X,B)$ is klt and $K_X+B\equiv 0$, by [\ref{B-compl}, Lemma 2.48], there is a positive real number $\epsilon$ depending only on $d,\Phi$ such that $(X,B)$ has $\epsilon$-lc singularities (note that the lemma requires $(X,0)$ to be klt but we can achieve this on a small $\Q$-factorialisation of $X$).
-Moreover, $\vol(K_X+B+N)=\vol(N)\le v$.
-Now apply Theorem \ref{t-bnd-nef-pol-pairs}.
+Moreover,